-Leave for: 9.
-Engage in employment in the interests of defence or public safety Purpose The head of service may approve an employee's application to access leave to enable the employee to engage in work or employment that the head of service considers is in the interests of the defence or public safety of the Commonwealth or the Territories.
-Eligibility An employee.
-Entitlement A maximum period of 2 years.
-Conditions - Rate of payment Without pay.
-Effect on other entitlements The first 12 months will count as service for all purposes.
-Subsequent leave will count as service for all purposes except annual leave.
+head of service may approve an employee's application to access leave to enable the employee to engage in work or employment the head of service considers is in the interests of the defence or public safety of the Commonwealth or the Territories.

+employee.

+aximum period of 2 years.

+th m

+Rate of payment Without pay.
+Effect on other The first 12 months will count as service for all purposes. entitlements Subsequent leave will count as service for all purposes except annual leave.
 If an employee does not return to duty with the ACTPS the leave will not count as service for any purpose.

 Leave to: 10.
-Attend as a witness

-Purpose The head of service may approve an employee's application to access leave to enable an employee to give evidence before a body or person before whom evidence may be taken on oath.
+Attend as a witness Purpose The head of service may approve an employee's application to access leave to enable an employee to give evidence before a body or person before whom evidence may be taken on oath.
 Eligibility An employee.
 Entitlement Refer to rate of payment.
 Conditions If an employee is required to travel to give evidence, they may be reimbursed for reasonable travel expenses as if the employee had travelled in the course of the employee's duties, less any amount received as witnesses' expenses.
-Rate of payment With pay where the employee is to give evidence for any of the following: (a) On behalf of a Territory, a State or the Commonwealth. (b) On behalf of an authority established by or under a law of a Territory, State or the Commonwealth. (c) In a judicial review or administrative review proceeding where the matter being reviewed relates to the work of the employee; or (d) Before a Royal Commission appointed under a law of the Commonwealth. (e) Before a person conducting an inquiry under a law of a Territory, a State or the Commonwealth. (f) Before a person or authority exercising arbitral functions under a law of a Territory, a State or the Commonwealth.
+Rate of payment With pay where the employee is to give evidence for any of the following: (a) On behalf of a Territory, a State or the Commonwealth. (b) On behalf of an authority established by or under a law of a Territory, State or the Commonwealth. (c) In a judicial review or administrative review proceeding where the matter being reviewed relates to the work of the employee. (d) Before a Royal Commission appointed under a law of the Commonwealth. (e) Before a person conducting an inquiry under a law of a Territory, a State or the Commonwealth. (f) Before a person or authority exercising arbitral functions under a law of a Territory, a State or the

+Commonwealth.
 Without pay where the leave to give evidence is for any other purpose.
 Effect on other entitlements Will count as service for all purposes.

 Leave to: 11.
 Attend proceedings at the Fair Work Commission Purpose The head of service may approve an employee's application to access leave to enable the employee to give evidence on behalf of a staff organisation in proceedings at the Fair Work Commission.
 An employee may be granted a period of leave as required in the circumstances and may be with or without pay depending on the circumstances.
 Eligibility An employee who is a representative of a staff organisation.
 Entitlement The time necessary to present a case or to give evidence or to attend inspections conducted by the Fair Work Commission, plus reasonable travel time.
 Conditions Leave with pay cannot be granted to more than 2 representatives for the same period.

-Rate of payment With pay or without pay.
+Rate of payment With pay or Without pay.
 Effect on other entitlements With pay does count as service for all purposes.
 Without pay does not count as service for any purpose, but does not break continuity of service for long service leave purposes.